-- msg(str) the deprecation message to format - logger (str) the logger to use for emitting the warning (default: the calling pyomo package, or "pyomo") - version (str) [required] the version in which the decorated object was deprecated.
-General practice is to set version to "or TBD" during development and update it to the actual release as part of the release process. - $\bullet$ remove\in (str) the version in which the decorated object will be removed from the code. - calling\frame (frame) the original frame context that triggered the deprecation warning.
+- msg (str) the deprecation message to format - logger (str) the logger to use for emitting the warning (default: the calling pyomo package, or "pyomo") - version (str) [required] the version in which the decorated object was deprecated.
+General practice is to set version to the current development version (from pyomo -version) during development and update it to the actual release as part of the release process. - remove\in (str) the version in which the decorated object will be removed from the code. - calling\frame (frame) the original frame context that triggered the deprecation warning.